-Unwanted sexual behaviour can make a person’s life miserable, whether it involves physical contact, or comments or innuendo, or persistent invitations to go out on dates.
+Such behaviour can make a person’s life miserable, whether it involves physical contact, or comments or innuendo, or text messages, or persistent invitations to go out on dates.

-It mainly affects women, but men can also be victims of sexual harassment.
+Sexual harassment mainly affects women, but men can be victims too.

-Sexual harassment can have a devastating effect on victims, and can lead to many health problems including anxiety and depression, and in severe cases, post traumatic stress disorder.
+Sexual harassment can have a devastating effect, and can lead to many mental and physical health problems, including anxiety and depression, and in severe cases, post traumatic stress disorder.

 There is both federal and state legislation that protects all Australians from sexual harassment.

-The law differs slightly from state to state, and state to territory, but in general terms, it is unlawful for a person to sexually harass another person in the areas of employment, education, accommodation, and the provision of goods and services.
+The law differs slightly from state to state, but in general terms, it is unlawful for a person to sexually harass another person in the areas of employment, education, accommodation, and in the provision of goods and services.

 Who can be guilty of sexual harassment?